 - The proposed course of study must include 120 hours (including the statewide general studies requirements), The University of Alabama Core Curriculum requirements, and the College of Human Environmental Sciences core requirements.

-- The proposed course of study must give evidence that the student has built a cohesive structure of interrelated ideas around a focus within the College of Human Environmental Sciences and must include a minimum of 35 hours of coursework offered by the College of Human Environmental Sciences, 15 of which must be 300 or 400 level courses.
+- The proposed course of study must give evidence that the student has built a cohesive structure of interrelated ideas around a focus within the College of Human Environmental Sciences.
+It must include a minimum of 35 hours of coursework offered by the College of Human Environmental Sciences, 15 of which must be at the 300- or 400-level.

 - The proposal must demonstrate that the proposed program could not be better served by an existing major program within the College.

-- At the time of submission, the proposal must include a statement of approval by a faculty advisor chosen from the area of specialization.
+- At the time of submission, the proposal must include a statement of approval by a faculty advisor chosen from the area of focus.

 - The proposal must indicate that the student has examined the consequences of the proposed program in relation to career goals and post-graduation plans.